- Contested Probate Solicitors

 Only a legally enforceable, properly drafted will can ensure that your estate is distributed according to your wishes which avoids the possibility of contentious probate proceedings in a court of law.
 You have a specific plan in mind for the distribution of your assets and you need a will with detailed instructions to make sure that it happens.
 Estate planning is not just for the wealthy.
 Every individual should have a will.

 For those with substantial assets there is inheritance tax to consider.
 Estates that exceed this threshold amount are subject to a tax on the value of their assets.
 Certain lifetime gifts may also be subject to the inheritance tax.
 With help from a solicitor, you can plan the distribution of your assets to minimise the amount of tax payable on your estate after your death.
 WTo help you lawfully reduce your tax liabilities both during life and after death, our solicitors offer a full range of professional services, including access to qualified accountants.

-Our solicitors believe in communicating in straightforward terms.
+Our contentious probate solicitors believe in communicating in straightforward terms.
 Your documents will be written in plain English and we never use legal jargon when consulting with our clients.
 We stay up to date on all of the emerging precedents related to will making.
 We usually use the no win no fee scheme for contentious matters.